 Canon’s 1st pro mirrorless camera

-A pro level EOS R camera should be here in 2020, whilst a 1 series style mirrorless could be for 2021.
+The pro level EOS R camera is here in 2020, whilst a 1 series style mirrorless could be for 2021.

 Updated Canon EOS R5 information

 29th The R5 manual is available for download from Canon

 15th Official info from Canon about how long you can shoot different video formats until overheating is an issue.

 The EOS R5, one of the latest additions to Canon’s full-frame mirrorless camera line, offers class-leading autofocus with high-resolution and high frame rate video recording options using the maximum width of the full-frame sensor at high bit rates.
 Inevitably, this combination of features has the potential to generate some significant heat, which will limit recording time.